pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1470-71-72 Java and Python

+These days I was working in write Python code create reports in PDF format, I have test data in many databases, so I have been creating a ETL process to extract data from multiple sources, transform in a unique data and finally load the data into CSV files.
+With Java, I am working in an application to create data database records to apply some query's to these records.

 #### Day 1469 Testing Database SLA

 Today I created a basic Java application to test the SLA (Service Level Agreement) for a database.
 The application works as a cronjob that every minute sends five requests to the database to save documents if an error occurs when saving the data in the database.
 We catch the error and try again to save the registry again.
 The application runs in a Docker container in an oracle server to avoid wasting my resources on my laptop.